ElianKars/StreamDeck-Multiple-Counters/README.md

 **Added**
 - **Counter synchronisation**<br/>
 Counters that share the same `Sync group ID` mirror each other.
 Incrementing any one of them immediately updates the others.
-_Typical use-case:_ embed a hidden Counter in a Multi Action to bump a visible Counter button.
+_Typical use-case:_ embed a hidden Counter in a Multi Action to bump a visible Counter key.
 See the _Usage_ section for details.

 - **Display-only counters**<br/>
 Set 'Display-only' to prevent user input; pressing it won't do anything.